18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Brazil.
-It’s a country that lives and breathes football.
-To Brazilians, footballers have often been adored, deified almost, viewed as larger-than-life characters who possess the power to make one forget about life and dream, dream about the beautiful game.
+It's a country that lives and breathes football.
+Brazilian footballers have often been adored, deified almost, viewed as larger-than-life characters who possess the power to make one forget about life and dream, dream about the beautiful game.

-Brazil, as a country, has been through a lot, politically, socially and economically.
-But even when faith in government and the powers-that-be has wavered, football has remained a fundamental part of life in South America’s largest nation.
+As a country, Brazil has been through a lot.
+Politically, socially and economically.
+But even when faith in government and the powers-that-be has wavered, football has remained a fundamental part of life in South America's largest nation.

-It was telling that, by all accounts, when, as hosts, Brazil were knocked out of the 2014 World Cup after a crushing 7-1 defeat to Germany, the whole country was plunged into mourning.
+It was telling when the Seleção, as hosts of the 2014 World Cup, were knocked out in a crushing 7-1 defeat to Germany, the whole country was plunged into mourning.